josephmjoy/robotics/java_robotutils/impnotes.md

 500/5 = 100 bytes per instance of ReceivedCommandImplementation and 200/5 = 40 bytes per instance of ConcurrentHashMap.Node.
 That's not too bad.

 The 4:1 ratio of Strings to ReceivedCommandImplementation is because the latter keeps of cmdType, cmdBody, respType and respBody.
 We don't need to keep cmdType and cmdBody once we have notified the server user code - so we should consider nulling these once the server user code has called ReceivedCommand.respond().
 However this is tricky as the server user code can always query the command message type and body given a ReceivedCommand.
 We could still nuke them.
-However, this is not a priority as we do not expect large sizes for cmdType and cmdBody!
+However, this is not a priority as we do not expect large sizes for cmdType and cmdBody![March 2nd update: we will replace cmdType and cmdBody by the empty string when user code calls respond(); We will replace respType and respBody by the empty string when we receive CMDRESPACK]

 We also have 5M instances of RemoteNode, taking up 150MB.
 This seems wasteful, given that we would have relatively few remote node instances.
 Currently the transport passes one of these for each incoming request.
 So it's the transport implementation's responsibility to reuse RemoteNode objects.
 That's fine, something to keep in mind for the UDP implementation.